PySimpleGUI/DocsCleanup/Home tab/1_HEADER_top_part.md

 `pip3 install --upgrade PySimpleGUI`

-On a Raspberry Pi, this is should work:
+On a Raspberry Pi, this should work:

 `sudo pip3 install --upgrade pysimplegui`